altsam/create_an_airdrop_program/LEARN.md

 };
 ```

-As we had had done earlier, we need to create a `connection` object and a `walletKeyPair` object for the airdrop function.
+As we had had done earlier, we need to create a `Connection` object and a `walletKeyPair` object for the airdrop function.
 Add the following commands in the `airDropSol` function.

 ```
 const connection = new Connection(clusterApiUrl("devnet"), "confirmed");